 Just an overnight sail north from the island of Rarotonga is the island of Palmerston Atoll, still today only accessible by boat.

-The Marsters Family had been on Palmerston since the late 1800’s.
-The island had three families descended from the three Polynesian wives of George Marsters .
+The Marsters Family had been in Palmerston since the late 1800s.
+The island had three families descended from the three Polynesian wives of George Marsters.
 George Marsters had been a whaler from Gloucester, England by way of San Francisco.
 He came to Palmerston and was hired by a British Company to stay on the island and produce copra, which is dried coconut used in a myriad of products including make-up and perfumes.
-He stayed, worked and built a large family.
+He stayed, worked, and built a large family.
 Eventually, the British Company could not pay George Marsters so they settled to transfer ownership of the island to George.
 Few people live on the island with most family members living in Rarotonga or New Zealand.
 There are even a few in Australia!

-George Marsters the grandson of the first George was our host while we stayed on Palmerston.
-The head person of each family were hosts for visitors.
+George Marsters, the grandson of the first George, was our host while we stayed in Palmerston.
+The head person of each family was hosts for visitors.
 These duties rotated.